IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 ***Random note***: For W. L. Craig's [Kalam cosmological argument](https://en.wikipedia.org/wiki/Kalam_cosmological_argument){:target="_blank"}, an objection that I have never seen is that he is applying a version of causality that is invalid at the [initial singularity](https://en.wikipedia.org/wiki/Initial_singularity){:target="_blank"}.
 When we are somewhat far from singularities, the quantum gravity fluctuations in light cones will be small and are described by the effective field theory approaximation of quantum gravity ([arXiv:2106.05912](https://arxiv.org/abs/2106.05912){:target="_blank"}).
 But, as we go near singularities (order of Planck length ($1.6\times 10^{-35}m$) from black hole singularities or order of Planck time ($5.4\times 10^{-44}s$) from initial singularities), these fluctuations increase and depend on a particlaur quantum gravity theory.
 Calculations near the singularities have not yet been done in any of the proposed theories.
 The causal structure at the Planck scale might be much weirder than we currently expect.
 So, Craig’s premises are unfounded.

 ## Conclusion

+>“There is greater mathematics in Nature, Horatio, than is dreamt of in your Mathematics department.”

+― Pantheist <a href="https://en.wikipedia.org/wiki/Prince_Hamlet" target="_blank">Hamlet</a>

 I hope you are convinced that the ontological argument is not talking about some supernatural conscious entity, but it is actually telling us that the necessary entity is nothing but the fundamental law of physics.
 In the previous section, I even explained that this argument works without Mathematical Platonism.